Legal reporting for investment firms

 The page File transport and data protection provides additional technical details regarding the transmission channels for periodic reporting.

-The document “Schedule of conditions” and the “Explanations on the use of the Templates” include technical instructions for the transmission of periodic information.
+The documents “Schedule of conditions” and “Explanations on the use of the Templates” include technical instructions for the transmission of periodic information.
+The documents are directly available through links in the “Guidance” section hereafter.

 Please note that PFS shall under no circumstances modify the structure of the template or delete the tables that they are not required to fill out.